CyCat-project/cycat-project-website/_services/concept.md

 ## What is an UUID?

 A [universally unique identifier (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier) is a 128-bit number used to identify information in computer systems also known as GUID.
-CyCAT use such UUID to reference items produced in a collection.
+CyCAT uses such UUID to reference items produced in a collection.
 CyCAT, by default, will use any existing UUID already assigned by the publisher.
 If not present or there is no item present, a fixed value is then calculated from the UUID namespace of CyCAT combined with `publisher-short-name:project-short-name`.

 ## Publisher namespace